Homemade Light Rye Bread

 The following is a recipe that will yield two loaves.
 Actually, I don’t think one can easily learn to make bread by reading about it.

 It really helps to get your hands in it and learn directly from someone who can say, “See?
 This is the right consistency for the dough.”
 If you are interested in learning more about bread making there are a few links at the end of this post that you may find useful.

 As for the bread?
 It was wonderful.
 Light, soft inside, and a crusty crust.
-Dad doesn’t like caraway seeds so they were kept out.
+My father doesn’t like caraway seeds so they were kept out.
 I love them so the next time I make this bread they’re going in.